EdungDivinefavour/MailGuard/PROJECT_STRUCTURE.md

 ## Notes

+- All services run as Docker containers orchestrated by `docker-compose.yml`
 - Both React apps proxy API requests to Flask (port 5001)
 - The SMTP proxy intercepts all emails sent through it
 - All emails are logged to the same SQLite database
 - CORS is enabled on Flask to allow both React apps to access APIs
-- Email attachments are stored in `mailguard-server/attachments/`
+- Email attachments are stored in `mailguard-server/attachments/` (persisted via Docker volume)
-- Each project has its own `setup.sh` script for easy setup
-- The main `start.sh` script orchestrates setup and startup of all services
+- Database and attachments are persisted via Docker volumes
+- Services communicate via Docker's internal network
+- Hot reload is enabled for development (source code mounted as volumes)